-Why do stars twinkle, but planets don’t? | EarthSky.org
+Why do stars twinkle, but planets do not?

 Stars twinkle, while planets (usually) shine steadily.
 Why?

-Stars twinkle because … they’re so far away from Earth that, even through large telescopes, they appear only as pinpoints.
+Stars twinkle because they’re so far away from Earth that, even through large telescopes, they appear only as pinpoints.
 And it’s easy for Earth’s atmosphere to disturb the pinpoint light of a star.
-As a star’s light pierces our atmosphere, each single stream of starlight is refracted – caused to change direction, slightly – by the various temperature and density layers in Earth’s atmosphere.
+As a star’s light pierces our atmosphere, it’s refracted – causing it to change direction slightly – by the various temperature and density layers in Earth’s atmosphere.
 You might think of it as the light traveling a zig-zag path to our eyes, instead of the straight path the light would travel if Earth didn’t have an atmosphere.

-Planets shine more steadily because … they’re closer to Earth and so appear not as pinpoints, but as tiny disks in our sky.
+Planets shine more steadily because they’re closer to Earth and so appear not as pinpoints, but as tiny disks in our sky.
 You can see planets as disks if you looked through a telescope, while stars remain pinpoints.
-The light from these little disks is also refracted by Earth’s atmosphere, as it travels toward our eyes.
-But – while the light from one edge of a planet’s disk might be forced to “zig” one way – light from the opposite edge of the disk might be “zagging” in an opposite way.
+That’s because Earth’s atmosphere refracts the light from these little disks as it travels toward our eyes.
+But – while the light from one edge of a planet’s disk might “zig” one way – light from the opposite edge of the disk might be “zagging” in an opposite way.
 The zigs and zags of light from a planetary disk cancel each other out, and that’s why planets appear to shine steadily.

 You might see planets twinkling if you spot them low in the sky.
 That’s because, in the direction of any horizon, you’re looking through more atmosphere than when you look overhead.